Yashi201/personal-expence-tracker/README.md

-﻿# personal MERN Expense Tracker
+﻿# Personal MERN Expense Tracker

 An expense tracking application with data visualization - developed using React, Node, Express, MongoDB and Victory.